#BoycottUber? Precarity and agency: Giving voice to migrant ride-share drivers in London.

 Meet the Principal Investigator(s) for the project

-Dr Joana Vassilopoulou - Dr Vassilopoulou is a Senior Lecturer (Associate Professor) in HRM and Director of Equality, diversity & Inclusion and UN PRME at Brunel Business School, Brunel University London.
+Dr Joana Vassilopoulou - Dr Vassilopoulou is a Reader (Associate Professor) in HRM and Director of Equality, diversity & Inclusion and UN PRME at Brunel Business School, Brunel University London.
 Her research focuses on equality, diversity & inclusion, gender and ethnicity at work, migration and precarious work, from a critical and international comparative perspective.

 Joana Vassilopoulou has an established academic and professional record in the field of diversity and inclusion, is frequently invited to deliver talks and she has organised and hosted the international Equality, Diversity and Inclusion (EDI) conference twice.
 Currently, Joana is an editor at Work, Employment and Society (WES) Journal.
 From 2015 to 2020, she served as an Associate Editor of the European Management Review (EMR) and was a board member of the European Academy of Management (EURAM) and the UK National Representative of EURAM.
-She has published in edited collections and journals such as Work, Emplyoment and Society, the European Journal of Industrial Relations, International Business Review and the International Journal of Human Resource Management.
+She has published in edited collections and journals such as Human Resource Management Journal, Work, Emplyoment and Society, European Journal of Industrial Relations, International Business Review and the International Journal of Human Resource Management.